 5. HOW to integrate gender into emergency preparedness?

-Considering gender during Emergency Preparedness Planning (EPP) helps to lay a strong foundation for delivering a gender sensitive response.
-Emergency Preparedness Planning must include gender equality and women’s empowerment.
-The following steps can help ensure gender is integrated across all parts of the EPP process.
+Gender in Emergency Preparedness Planning (EPP) lays a strong foundation for delivering a gender sensitive response.
+EPP must include gender equality and women’s empowerment.
+The following steps can help ensure the integration of gender throughout the EPP process.

-- Review the Gender in Emergency Preparedness Planning guidance note.
+- Review the Emergency Preparedness Planning Guidance Note.

-- Ensure Gender Action Plan is prepared and included with EPP workbook
+- Prepare a Gender Action Plan and include this with the EPP workbook

 - Conduct a gender equality and diversity in emergencies training session with all staff.

 - Identify women’s civil society organisations to engage and partner with, in line with CARE’s partnership approach and Partnership Guidance Note